petesramek/microservices-vs-virtual-actors/docs/17-known-limitations.md

 - concurrency under contention
 - compensation
 - timeout policy
-- release/versioning concerns
+- release and versioning concerns
 - operational diagnostics

-The sample is **not** designed to prove that one architecture is always faster, simpler, safer, or cheaper than the other.
+The sample is not designed to prove that one architecture is always faster, simpler, safer, cheaper, or easier to operate than the other.

 ## This is not a benchmark

 Elapsed times in the UI are useful for understanding local demo behavior, but they should not be interpreted as general production performance results.

-The local elapsed time is affected by:
+Local elapsed time is affected by:

 - machine performance
 - process startup state
 - local HTTP overhead
-- SQLite/local storage behavior
+- SQLite or local storage behavior
 - Orleans local runtime behavior
 - logging overhead
 - gateway orchestration shape